Blog

 Ensure your DNS records are correct and secure to prevent downtime or security breaches.
 Regularly check your Name Server (NS) and Mail Exchange (MX) records.
 Make sure your DNS resolution is working as expected and be on the lookout for any unauthorized changes or issues.

 Always have a valid SSL certificate to ensure secure connections and improve SEO.
 Regularly check the expiration date and use tools like SSL Labs to verify the certificate's strength.
-For high-traffic or e-commerce sites, consider using Extended Validation (EV) SSL certificates for higher trust and security.
+Extended Validation (EV) certificates provide the highest level of organizational verification.
+Note that major browsers including Chrome (since 2019) no longer display the EV organization name in the address bar, so EV certificates primarily serve compliance and internal trust requirements rather than visible trust signals for end users.

 Track changes in WHOIS records to spot ownership or registration shifts.
 Unauthorized changes may signal a cyberattack or security threat.
 Ensure your domain registrar is reputable and use extra protection features like two-factor authentication and domain locking to safeguard your domain.